 Agamemnon obeyed the instruction of the prophet Calchas and sacrificed Iphigenia to Artemis.
 Once the sacrifice was made, Artemis lifted the curse from Agamemnon and his Greek army.

 However, Hesiod’s account of the story differs a little bit.
-According to Hesiod, Artemis took pity on the Mycenaen king and pardoned him.
+According to ancient Greek poet, Artemis took pity on the Mycenean king and pardoned him.
 The goddess quickly whisked Iphigenia away before the blade could land on her head.
 She then provided a deer to be sacrificed in place of Agamemnon’s daughter.
 As a sign of appreciation, Iphigenia committed herself to the worship of Artemis and became a priestess at one of Artemis’ temples.

 Depictions and Symbols

 Artemis’ typical portrayals see her as a winged-goddess with a beautiful and slender body.
 In an upright position, Artemis can be seen holding a silver bow and arrow.
 In some cases, she is seen holding a spear.
 Often times standing beside her is a deer, or a stag, or a hunting dog.

 Modern depictions of Artemis show her grabbing the antlers of a stag.
 The most famous of such depiction is a sculpture called Diane de Versailles, which can be found at the Louvre Museum in Paris, France.

 Similar to her brother Apollo, Artemis had an all-golden chariot that was pulled by four golden-horned deer.

 The myth has it that, Artemis’ virginity went a long way in reinforcing her power and independence.
 As for her golden bow and arrows, ancient Greeks believed that her weapons had the power to bring death and diseases to young girls and women.

 Artemis’s hunting dogs (six male and seven female dogs) were fierce creatures that could hunt many wild animals, including lions.
 The hunting dogs came from Pan, the Greek god of the forest and shepherds.